 The state of Pennsylvania’s spinal cord injury community gained a big win this month as $1 million in annual appropriations from the state budget have been designated to fund innovative research towards therapies for the functional improvements of those living with paralysis.

-Pennsylvania members of United Spinal’s Grassroots Advocacy Network successfully reached out to members of the Pennsylvania legislature to support this important allocation.
+Pennsylvania members of United Spinal’s Grassroots Advocacy Network, along with leadership from Unite 2 Fight Paralysis over a two-year long fight, and others in the SCI community, successfully reached out to members of the Pennsylvania legislature to support this important allocation.
 United Spinal also wrote a letter of support for the Spinal Cord Disability Research Grant Program (SB.31 and HB 385).